 You don’t have to organise flowers through a funeral director.
 Some of the most beautiful funerals we’ve been involved with have seen everyone in the congregation bringing a single stem which is placed on the coffin during the ceremony.
 You can pay for hugely expensive, quilted American caskets but you can also have a simple wooden veneer coffin, or simple cardboard coffin.
 There are many ways to avoid a huge funeral bill.

-Down to Earth is a national charity offering free confidential support if are worried about paying for a funeral - visit their site for more information and a helpline
+Down to Earth, a project of the independent charity Quaker Social Action, offers free, confidential support to people across the UK who are worried about paying for a funeral - visit their site for more information and a helpline.

 KNOW WHO YOU ARE EMPLOYING